junwei-wang/junwei-wang.github.io/content/_index.md

 I am a cryptography engineer at [CryptoExperts](https://www.cryptoexperts.com/) in Paris since 2017.
 I mainly work on [white-box cryptography](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.700.7995&rep=rep1&type=pdf) and privacy-preserving cryptography.

-Before that, I was a senior software engineer at [Baidu](https://www.baidu.com) in Beijing.
+Before that, I was a senior software engineer at [Baidu](https://www.baidu.com) in Beijing from 2015 to 2017.

 I am a member of [CHES 2021 artifact review committee](https://ches.iacr.org/2021/artifacts.php).